 Justice Ramasubramanian’s subject matter expertise in service law appears to have influenced his allocation of work as a judge.
 An analysis of available data indicates that a large percentage (approximately 25% according to Manupatra) of his judgments is in the area of service law.
 Other areas in which he has authored a substantial number of judgments are civil, education, excise and direct taxation.

 Justice Ramasubramanian has given some notable judgments in the field of Intellectual Property Rights.
 Of note is his judgment in Consim Info Private Ltd. v Google India Private Ltd., wherein he denied an interim injunction against Google for its ‘Keywords Suggestion Tool’.

-In Internet and Mobile Association of India v Reserve Bank of India n 4 March 2020, a Bench comprising Justice Rohinton F. Nariman, Aniruddha Bose and V. Ramasubramanian set aside the Reserve Bank of India (RBI) circular that had prevented financial services from trading in crypto-currencies, such as Bitcoin and Ethereum.
+In Internet and Mobile Association of India v Reserve Bank of India on 4 March 2020, a Bench comprising Justice Rohinton F. Nariman, Aniruddha Bose and V. Ramasubramanian set aside the Reserve Bank of India (RBI) circular.
+This circular had prevented financial services from trading in cryptocurrencies, such as Bitcoin and Ethereum.
 Authoring the judgment, Justice Ramasubramanian reasoned that the RBI’s circular imposed disproportionate restrictions, observing that it had failed to demonstrate that virtual currency trading causes harm to banks and other types of financial institutions.
 In effect, the judgment opens up India to crypto-currencies.